 - Awkward Kiss: Wesley and Cordelia and how.
-So awkward that it even gets referenced as a Running Gag when the two reunite on Angel.
+So awkward that kills the desire between them ever after and it even gets referenced as a Running Gag when the two reunite on Angel.

-- Badass Normal: Percy West fights vampires alongside Angel and a bunch of other jock-type guys.
+- Percy West fights vampires alongside Angel and a bunch of other jock-type guys.

 - Xander, too.
-He's the one who directed the students with weapons.
+He's the one who commands the students fight against the vampires.

 - Irony chuckles at the fact that right before their climatic fight, Faith told Buffy to "give [her] a kiss."
 Pretty sure that's not what she meant.

 - Brick Joke: Principal Snyder is killed in this episode by being eaten.
 This after Snyder made such a big deal back in his first appearance ("The Puppet Show") about how former Principal Flutie got devoured by hyenas because he was too soft on kids.